 Healthy employees are more productive and take fewer sick days than unhealthy ones.
 For this reason, your boss will probably welcome your attention to staying active in the workplace, even if it means the staff suddenly starts lunge-walking to the water cooler.

-For lots more information and related articles about fitness and the workplace, see the links on the next page.
+For lots more information and related articles about fitness and the workplace, see the links below.